The bestselling Canadian books of the week

 Here are the bestselling Canadian books from Sept.
 2-9, 2023.

 Bestseller lists are compiled by Bookmanager using weekly sales stats from over 260 Canadian independent stores.

-Meet Me at the Lake by Carley Fortune is the #1 Canadian fiction book this week.
+A New Season by Terry Fallis is the #1 Canadian fiction book this week.

 See the full Canadian fiction list below.

 - I Only Read Murder by Ian Ferguson & Will Ferguson